-The presence of LRTCs in data can be determined through estimation of the Hurst exponent, H. A Hurst exponent of H=0.5 indicates that the data does not exhibit correlations or exhibits short-range correlations only (for example, white noise).
+The presence of LRTCs in data can be determined through estimation of the Hurst exponent, H. A Hurst exponent of H = 0.5 indicates that the data does not exhibit correlations or exhibits short-range correlations only (for example, white noise).
 A Hurst exponent of 0.5 < H < 1 indicates that the data exhibits LRTCs.
-Here we estimated the Hurst exponent using detrended fluctuation analysis (DFA) [50] which calculates the exponent as the slope of the line of best-fit of the average root-mean-square fluctuations across different box sizes (see Fig. 1C for an example plot and Peng et al. [50] for detailed methodology).
+Here we estimated the Hurst exponent using detrended fluctuation analysis (DFA) [51] which calculates the exponent as the slope of the line of best-fit of the average root-mean-square fluctuations across different box sizes (see Fig 1C for an example plot and Peng et al. [51] for detailed methodology).
 Briefly, the signal is first integrated and then divided into boxes of equal length, n.
 For each box a least-squares fit to the data is found and the integrated signal is detrended by subtracting this local trend.
-The root mean square fluctuation, F(n) is calculated and the process is repeated for different box sizes and the average fluctuation is compared to box size on a double logairthmic plot.
-The minimum box size was set to 5 IBIs and the maximum to one tenth of the length of the IBI sequence (the recommended maximum window size [51]).
-This approach has been used by a number of previous authors to determine the presence of LRTCs in data, including neurophysiological data sets [24,52-57].
+The root mean square fluctuation is compared to box size on a double logairthmic plot.
+The minimum box size was set to 5 IBIs and the maximum to one tenth of the length of the IBI sequence (the recommended maximum window size [52]).
+This approach has been used by a number of previous authors to determine the presence of LRTCs in data, including neurophysiological data sets [24, 53-58].
 As the external input was constructed to have true LRTCs, and these will not be contaminated by noise, it is reasonable to use DFA to calculate a single linear fit to the data.
-However, in the absence of such prior knowledge, it is more robust to use maximum likelihood techniques along with model selection methods [58,59].
+However, in the absence of such prior knowledge, it is more robust to to use maximum likelihood techniques along with model selection methods [59, 60].

-To examine network firing and periods of activity/inactivity within the network dynamics itself we separated activity using the method of Benayoun et al. [60].
+To examine network firing and periods of activity/inactivity within the network dynamics itself we separated activity using the method of Benayoun et al. [61].
 Briefly, two consecutive spikes within a network are separated as distinct bursts if the time difference between them is greater than the average time, dt, between consecutive spikes within the total simulation.
 Thus, a single burst consists of consecutive spikes which are less than dt apart.
-Benayoun et al. used this approach to define avalanches - cascades of network activity - which have periods of separation between them.
+Benayoun et al. used this approach to define avalanches-cascades of network activity-which have periods of separation between them.
 In this way, avalanches are the same as bursts of activity and so the same approach can be used to determine the bursts here.
-However, it is worth noting that the term neuronal avalanche is used to define specifically bursts of activity within a network where the distribution of avalanche sizes follows a power-law [61-63].
+However, it is worth noting that the term neuronal avalanche is used to define specifically bursts of activity within a network where the distribution of avalanche sizes follows a power-law [62-64].

 The average IBI within the network was lower than the average IBI within the external input.
-This meant that, for the same simulation length, there are more IBIs within the network dynamics, so when calculating the DFA exponents (Fig. 1) the maximum box size is larger in the case of the network firing dynamics than for the external input.
+This meant that, for the same simulation length, there are more IBIs within the network dynamics, so when calculating the DFA exponents (Fig 1) the maximum box size is larger in the case of the network firing dynamics than for the external input.